 The first matter stems from a client Sweeney provided council for in 2009.
 The attorney was hired to help the client and his business purchase a company and some of their patents.
 Sweeney was allegedly paid $200,000 over the course of a month to cover expenses.

-In Nov.
-2012, the client terminated the relationship and hired a new attorney in July 2013.
-The client’s paperwork and accounting records were requested on July 2, 2013.
-When no response was given, the new attorney sent another request on July 19, 2013.
+In November 2012, the client terminated the relationship and hired a new attorney in July 2013.
+The client’s paperwork and accounting records were requested July 2, 2013.
+When no response was given, the new attorney sent another request July 19, 2013.
 The requested information was not issued until March 2014.

 During Sweeney’s one-year probation, he must meet several requirements including sending quarterly reports to the State Bar of California and notifying them of any changes in his personal or professional information within 10 days.

 The attorney is also responsible for covering all court costs, which at the time of sentencing totaled $4,743.39.
-The costs are subject to increase, in which case, Sweeney will have to pay the additional fees.
+The costs are subject to increase, in which case, Sweeney must pay the additional fees.